rm-hull/luma.oled/doc/hardware.rst

 I2C vs. SPI
 ^^^^^^^^^^^
-If you have not yet purchased your display, you may be wondering if you should get I2C or SPI.
+If you have not yet purchased your display, you may be wondering if you should get an I2C or SPI display.
 The basic tradeoff is that I2C will be easier to connect because it has fewer pins while SPI may have a faster display update rate due to running at a higher frequency and having less overhead.